-The selling stockholders are selling all of the shares of common stock being sold in the offering, including any shares sold by certain of the selling stockholders upon exercise of the underwriters' over-allotment option to purchase additional shares.
+The selling stockholders are selling all of the shares of common stock being sold in the offering, including any shares sold upon exercise of the underwriters' over-allotment option to purchase additional shares.
 Accordingly, we will not receive any proceeds from the sale of shares of our common stock by the selling stockholders in the offering.
 The principal purposes of this offering are to facilitate an orderly distribution of shares and to increase our public float.